Exploring Tenerife: The Amazing Taganana to El Bailadero Hike

 How to get to Taganana

 I explored Tenerife just by bus and on foot, and I found it fairly easy to reach most places.
-Having a car has its advantage, especially if you’re short on time.
+Having a car has its advantages, especially if you’re short on time.
 But if you don’t want to rent a car, worry not.
 Tenerife has a great public transportation system (remember, buses are called guaguas in the Canaries).
 You can find all the details on titsa.com.
-Plus, when traveling by guagua you’ll be more eco-friendly, which is always a bonus.
+Plus, when traveling by guagua, you’ll be more eco-friendly, which is always a bonus.

 Taganana

-One thing to keep in mind is there are fewer buses during the weekend, so make sure to check the schedules in advance.
+One thing to keep in mind is that there are fewer buses during the weekend, so make sure to check the schedules in advance.
 In particular, lines 077 and 947 only have a few rides, even on weekdays.
-So probably your best option is going to be line 946, which also stops at El Bailadero if you want to catch it on the way back (what I did).
+So, your best option is going to be line 946, which also stops at El Bailadero if you want to catch it on the way back (what I did).

 Before your hike: About Taganana